-Serving Victims of Medical Injuries in South Carolina
+Serving Victims of Medical Injuries in Greenville

 Individuals seek medical care with an intention to heal and recover.
 Unfortunately, there are instances in which a health care provider may commit acts of medical malpractice, also known as medical negligence.
 Instead of administering proper and necessary care, the patient may suffer further harm at the hands of medical staff.

 Any act or failure to act that deviates the accepted medical standard of care pertains to medical negligence, by which a health care provider is liable for any injuries or losses sustained by a patient receiving such care.

 Medical malpractice is highly dangerous and poses the threat of injury or death to any patient that may face it.
 Health care providers must be held accountable for their breach of duty, and victims should know their rights and seek to recover damages from this injustice.

 Do not hesitate to pick up the phone.
 Contact the skilled Greenville medical malpractice attorneys of Hammack Law Firm at (864) 326-3333 now.